 Taste: Lovely oily texture.
 Butterscotch.
 Caramel.
 Vanilla.
 Apple and pear.
 Pepper.
 A lengthy finish full of oak, ash and old smoke.

-Value for Money: Very much in the same ballpark as 25 year old bottlings from Bunnahabhain, Bowmore and Bruichladdich for example, but perhaps you’d expect a whisky of undisclosed origin to cost a little less.
-It is a lovely dram though, it just requires very deep pockets and perhaps an abiding passion for the grey seal.
-Or should that be seala.
+Thoughts: Very much in the same ballpark as 25 year old bottlings from Bunnahabhain, Bowmore and Bruichladdich for example, but perhaps you’d expect a whisky of undisclosed origin to cost a little less?
+It is a lovely dram though, it just requires deep pockets and perhaps an abiding passion for the grey seal.

 Islay malts can sometimes become rather tropical when their youthful fire dims and this is very much in that category.
 The trademark smoke and brine are still present but have dulled with age – the ghost of a peat fire as opposed to the acrid fumes of a roaring hearth.
 In place of the fire and brimstone we get a combination of old cask and fruity spirit.
 Lovely stuff, for those who can afford it.